 Each team that sits under the CMO can reap the benefits of cybersecurity

 Data & Analytics

 Analytics teams face the challenge of providing accurate and actionable data to the business so precise decisions can be made.
 However, many business intelligence platforms tend to overlook invalid traffic or incorrectly identify it as real site visitors.
-As you can imagine, this can snowball and lead to major strategic business choices to be made based on bad data.
+As you can imagine, this can snowball and lead to major strategic business choices being made based on bad data.
 In fact, when looking at just direct traffic, about 37% of it is invalid, or made up of fake users and bots.
 If invalid users are not filtered out, then this is a major portion of your audience that serves no purpose but to take up space, and cannot ever convert into real paying customers.
-Business leaders might scratch their heads wondering why the website is not performing as expected and spend valuable resources and time making changes to assets, when in reality you were adjusting your strategy for invalid users not real human prospects.
+Business leaders might scratch their heads wondering why the website is not performing as expected, and spend valuable resources and time making changes to assets, when in reality you were adjusting your strategy for invalid users not real human prospects.

 Marketers continually put out campaigns that target a set list of prospects or an audience, and then those campaigns become optimized toward users that interact with digital assets.
 When invalid traffic is present, this poses at least 2 major issues.
 First of all, audiences are frequently polluted with bots and fake users, so you are targeting users that are not legitimate prospects to begin with, which in turn skews the entire campaign.
 Additionally, when these invalid users continually interact with your campaign assets, your platforms will optimize your campaign toward invalid users and before you know it your campaign will be overrun with these invalid prospects.
 In order to mitigate these risks, cybersecurity can get ahead of these problems at the start of each campaign and then continually calibrate to ensure the most accurate protection.